samvera/hyrax/CONTAINERS.md

 <!-- NOTE: This title is referenced in the top-level README.md.
 Keep that in mind if you change it. -->
 ## Hyrax Engine Development

-We suport a `docker-compose`-based development environment for folks working on the Hyrax engine.
+We support a `docker-compose`-based development environment for folks working on the Hyrax engine.
 This environment is substantially more like a Hyrax production setup than the older `fedora_wrapper`/`solr_wrapper` approach.